-Hi my name is Rune de Groot and I'm a Game Engineering student at Saxion University of Applied Sciences in Enschede, The Netherlands.
+Hi my name is Rune de Groot, a game engineer that graduated at Saxion University of Applied Sciences in Enschede, The Netherlands.

 I started this study after I finished my HAVO pre-education at my local high school in 2013.
 In high school I took the computer science course where I discovered that programming was what I wanted to do.
 The reasons why I wanted to do games specifically is because games, to me, are a form of art in which you can do basically anything.
 At the moment I'm in the final year for my bachelor after which I would like to continue with a master's degree in Game Media and Technology.
 During the time of my study I've worked on numerous projects for school and for myself, most of which you can find in my portfolio.
 Next to that I maintain a blog where I write about things that interest me or can help others.